 Compression massage techniques are also used to relieve tightness in the muscles.
-Compressions can enhance the stretch reflex in the muscles. … A rhythmic compression technique into the muscles also creates a deep hyperaemia in the tissues.
+Compressions can enhance the stretch reflex in the muscles. … A rhythmic compression technique into the muscles also creates deep hyperemia in the tissues.
 Hyperaemia is the increase of blood flow in the blood vessels.

 Compression is an effective massage technique performed by laying hands over a muscle area and pushing down onto the tissues.
 Hands are then lifted and moved to a different area and then repeated.
 The pressure of compressions can range from light to very deep.
-Compressions can also be performed with a slight rocking movement that can encourage the parasympathetic nervous system and promote relaxation.
+Compressions can also be performed with a slight rocking motion that can encourage the parasympathetic nervous system and promote relaxation.
 The compression technique applies pressure onto muscles, it is then held and released.
 This technique is then repeated.
-Compressions are used within many different types of massages including Swedish, therapeutic and deep tissue massages
+Compressions are used within many different types of massages including Swedish, therapeutic, and deep-tissue massages

 Benefits of Compression Massage

 Compression, as a massage technique, has many benefits including relaxation, improved circulation, and recovery.
 When compressions are performed on the muscles, it stimulates affects the parasympathetic nervous system and is able to alter mood and produce feelings of relaxation.
 Compressions also help to improve circulation into the muscles by initially restricting the blood flow which then encourages a larger amount of blood to the area.
 Improved blood circulation in the muscles is beneficial to improving tissue conditions and preparing muscles for activity- beneficial for treatments before an athletic event.
 An additional benefit of compression massage is for increasing healing to damaged tissues and speeding up recovery.
 Compressions accelerate the healing process by increasing oxygen and nutrients into the tissues.
 Oxygen and nutrients can work to repair and heal any damaged cells.